 - 7.5.1 Under Local Plan policy COM7 this application should ensure that it can provide safe and convenient access to the highway network.
-The Local Highways Authority originally objected to this application as vehicles could not enter and leave in forward gear, and the access was not acceptable.
-Following the submission of amended plans the objection was withdrawn provided necessary conditions were attached to any approval.
+The Local Highways Authority did not object to the principle of the application but have a requested a number of necessary conditions which can be attached to any approval.
 As a result the application is considered to comply with policy COM7 in relation to safe and convenient access. - 7.5.2 Local Plan policy COM8 requires new dwellings to provide a minimum of two parking spaces.
 The proposal provides adequate parking to the front of the dwelling for two motor vehicles.
 As a result the application is considered to comply with policy COM8.